-3) City Hall Centennial Rehabilitation

-Project Funding: Bond Ordinance of 2020- \$175,000
+2) City Hall Centennial Rehabilitation Project Funding: Bond Ordinance#3 of 2020- \$170,000 Authorized

 Project Description: \$745,000.
 Memorial City Hall was built in 1930.
 The building is a Colonial Revival on the National Register of Historic Places.
 Ongoing preservation and maintenance activities to maintain the building are needed.
-For the next 5 years we propose the following projects to the building:
+For the next 5 years the following projects are proposed:

-- 2020 Plaster Wall Repairs, Foyer Floor Repair, Front Step Waterproofing, Condenser Replacement on heating system, and Elevator shaft work for \$50,000.
-Also included is a building security upgrade for \$125,000.
-The security upgrade involves adding a digital video recorder server, 12 high definition cameras, 3 network switches, and a video door access station with intercom.
-Security upgrades would be sized to accept the expansion of surveillance for other City buildings as future upgrades. - 2021 Replace Flat Roof over City Chambers work to include additional insulation on roof deck and re-pointing of the chimney.
-Estimate TBD. - 2022 Floor Replacement of approximately 4,900 sq. ft.
-(3rd Floor) Floor Tiles with suspected ACM to be removed and/or encapsulated.
-Environmental Review underway. - 2023 Repainting of front columns, maintenance to yankee gutters, and slate roof. - 2024 Rear Entry Canopy (When entry is restricted to the building for security purposes, this will become the main ADA compliant entrance to the building and protection from the falling snow and ice from the council chambers roof eve will be necessary.)
+- 2020- Due to COVID 19 pandemic related public building closures and 50% staff reductions, no progress was made on this project last year; - 2021-Front Foyer Floor Repair, panic bar installation on front door.
+Plaster wall repairs, Front steps and landing waterproofing.
+Condenser replacement, and installation of UV Probes on the air handling and heating system.
+Included are \$125,000 for Security Improvements to include adding a digital video recorder server, 12 high definition cameras, 3 network switches and a video door access station with intercom. - 2022-Replace Flat Roof over City Chambers work to include additional insulation on roof deck and re-pointing of the chimney.
+Estimate TBD. - 2023-Modification to Storage and Mechanical Room in basement to provide a separate entrance to the building for the public.
+A screening room for visitors and waiting room with telephone and a meeting room are being proposed. - 2024 Repainting of front columns, maintenance to yankee gutters, and slate roof. - 2025 Rear Entry Canopy (When entry is restricted to the building for security purposes, this will become the main ADA compliant entrance to the building and protection from the falling snow and ice from the council chambers roof eve will be necessary.)
 ADA compliant restroom modifications rehabbing one restroom is also planned.

-4) DPW Garage Spreader Storage Area Enclosure and Metal Storage Shed Building Improvements Project Funding: Bond Ordinance of 2021- \$110,000
+3) DPW Garage Spreader Storage Area Enclosure and Metal Storage Shed Building Improvements Project Funding: Bond Ordinance #2 of 2019- \$110,000